 The City's Air Quality Plan establishes a strong overall goal to "continually improve Fort Collins air quality."
-Therefore, the City:

-- Supports programs and policies that improve public health and air quality and support rapid attainment of National Ambient Air Quality Standards, including ozone. - Supports local government authority to improve air quality beyond minimum State or Federal requirements. - Supports adequate authority and resource at all levels of government to enforce air quality regulations. - Supports economic incentives, disincentives and other market approaches that promote lower emissions, and fewer carbonbased fuels. - 5.
-Supports strengthening standards for tailpipe emissions, aggregate vehicle emissions and/or fuel economy for all vehicles.
+- 1. Supports programs and policies that improve public health and air quality and support rapid attainment of National Ambient Air Quality Standards, including ozone. - 2.
+Supports local government authority to improve air quality beyond minimum State or Federal requirements. - 3.
+Supports adequate authority and resource at all levels of government to enforce air quality regulations. - 4.
+Supports economic incentives, disincentives and other market approaches that promote lower emissions and alternatives to carbonbased fuels. - 5.
+Supports strengthening vehicle emission and fuel economy standards for all vehicles.
 Supports programs and policies that promote the use of electric vehicles and the development of infrastructure needed to support the use of those vehicles.